UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/README.md

 ### C# and Software Engineering
 - Create and instantiate a class in C#
 - Split a Class into two partial classes
-- Create and access member properties and access mofifiers
+- Create and access member properties and access modifiers
 - Create shared data with static class members
 - Create a static class
 - Explain the meaning and purpose of a namespace